Korean cuisine: Royal court cuisine

 Five meals were generally served in the royal palace each day during the Joseon period, and records suggest this pattern had existed from antiquity.
 Three of these meals would be full meals, while the afternoon and after dinner meals would be lighter.
 The first meal, mieumsang, was served at sunrise and was served only on days when the king and queen were not taking herbal medicines.
 The meal consisted of rice porridge (juk, 죽) made with ingredients such as abalone (jeonbokjuk), white rice (huinjuk), mushrooms (beoseotjuk), pine nuts (jatjuk), and sesame (kkaejuk).
+Tarakjuk, a rice and milk based royal porridge was the rare instance of dairy in Korean cuisine.
 The side dishes could consist of kimchi, nabak kimchi, oysters, soy sauce, and other items.
 The porridge was thought to give vitality to the king and queen throughout the day.

 The sura were the main meals of the day.
 Breakfast was served at ten in the morning, and the evening meals were served between six and seven at night.
 The set of three tables (surasang, 수라상), were usually set with two types of rice, two types of soup, two types of stew (jjigae), one dish of jjim (meat stew), one dish of jeongol (a casserole of meat and vegetables), three types of kimchi, three types of jang and twelve side dishes, called 12 cheop (12첩).
 The meals were set in the suragan, a room specifically used for taking meals, with the king seated to the east and the queen to the west.
 Each had their own set of tables and were attended by three palace servant women known as sura sanggung.
 These women would remove bowl covers and offer the foods to the king and queen after ensuring the dishes were not poisoned.

 Banquets were held on special occasions in the Korean Royal Palace.
 These included birthdays of the royal family members, marriages, and national festivals, including Daeborum, Dano, Chuseok, and Dongji.
 Banquet food was served on individual tables which varied according to the rank of the person.
 Usually banquet food consisted of ten different types of dishes.
 Main dishes were prepared based on the seasonal foods.
 Main dishes of the banquet included sinseollo, jeon, hwayang jeok, honghapcho, nengmyun and mulgimchi.
 A typical banquet ingredient was chogyetang (chicken broth with vinegar), which was prepared with five different chickens, five abalones, ten sea cucumbers, twenty eggs, half a bellflower root, mushrooms, two cups of black pepper, two peeled pine nuts, starch, soy sauce and vinegar.
 Yaksik was a favorite banquet dessert.